Errors and Warnings¶

 ¶

-Warns that a module has a pin which is not mentioned in an instance.
-If a pin is not missing it should still be specified on the instance declaration with a empty connection, using
+Warns that a module has a pin that is not mentioned in an instance.
+If a pin is not missing it should still be specified on the instance declaration with an empty connection using

 (.pin_name())